Zethearc/Software-Engineering/README.md

-# Sentiment Analysis of google photos images
+# Sentiment Analysis with google photos images

 ## Overview
 This project lays out an application for Android implement a system to detect emotions through image recognition from Google Photos repository.
 Finally, the program returns the images and the scores that got evaluated.